Evjemoen: History

 Evjemoen was established in 1912 for the Rogaland Infantry Regiment (IR8) during the First World War.
+During the 1920s and 1930s, the camp was used by the Agdesiden Infantry Regiment, by the 1st Mountain Artillery Battalion, and by some smaller special units.
+During the Second World War, the Germans bombed the camp and then later occupied and enlarged the camp.

-During the Second World War, the Germans occupied and enlarged the camp.
-Evjemoen served as a Norwegian military camp and a boot camp for the infantry until the closure in 2002.
+After the war from 1953 to 1995, Evjemoen was used as a training area for the Infantry Training Division II (IØ2).
+In 1995, the IØ2 was closed down.
+After that, Evjemoen served as a Norwegian military camp and a boot camp for the Agder Regiment infantry until the closure in 2002.